jessp01/fully-static-ffmpeg-build/README.md

 > NOTE: If you don't wish to build inside a Docker container, the `build.sh` script can also be invoked independently on any suitable machine.
 The process was tested with Ubuntu 12.04 but may work out of the box [or with minor changes] on other Debian based distros

-> If you wish to run build.sh outside a Docker container, make sure you copy `vf_transform360.c`, `Makefile.transform360.patch` and `allfilters.c.transform360.patch` to wherever the BUILD_DIR ENV var is set to [default is /tmp/build.
+> If you wish to run build.sh outside a Docker container, make sure you copy `vf_transform360.c`, `Makefile.transform360.patch` and `allfilters.c.transform360.patch` to wherever the `BUILD_DIR` ENV var is set to [default is /tmp/build].

 After running a few very basic tests, the FFmpeg basedir is also archived under /tmp/build/ffmpeg-$FFMPEG_VER.tar.gz.